 Where to Stay in Almaty

 Looking for accommodation in Almaty?
 I have trialed so many places there and now only stick with the ones that work well for me.
-Here are four suggestions I have for places to stay in Almaty- two are budget, one mid-range (and Soviet), and one luxury.
+Here are three suggestions I have for places to stay in Almaty- one is budget, one mid-range (and Soviet), and one luxury.
 I have stayed at all at one point or another in Almaty.

 There are a variety of rooms there and it has a huge kitchen and is located right across the street from the bus I mention that will take you to Furmanov, Medeu, Shymbulak, and Butakovskiy Waterfall.
 It is located right beside a mall that has a really nice grocery store inside.

 –> For current rates and availability click here